phpMussel/phpMussel/_docs/readme.vi.md

 - Should phpMussel report when extensions are missing?
 If fail_extensions_silently is disabled, missing extensions will be reported on scanning, and if fail_extensions_silently is enabled, missing extensions will be ignored, with scanning reporting for those files that there aren't any problems.
 Disabling this directive may potentially increase your security, but may also lead to an increase of false positives.
 0 = Disabled, 1 = Enabled [Default].

 "detect_adware"
 - Should phpMussel parse signatures for detecting adware?
-0 = No, 1 = Yes [Default].
+False = No, True = Yes [Default].

 "detect_joke_hoax"
 - Should phpMussel parse signatures for detecting joke/hoax malware/viruses?
-0 = No, 1 = Yes [Default].
+False = No, True = Yes [Default].

 "detect_pua_pup"
 - Should phpMussel parse signatures for detecting PUAs/PUPs?
-0 = No, 1 = Yes [Default].
+False = No, True = Yes [Default].

 "detect_packer_packed"
 - Should phpMussel parse signatures for detecting packers and packed data?
-0 = No, 1 = Yes [Default].
+False = No, True = Yes [Default].

 "detect_shell"
 - Should phpMussel parse signatures for detecting shell scripts?
-0 = No, 1 = Yes [Default].
+False = No, True = Yes [Default].

 "detect_deface"
 - Should phpMussel parse signatures for detecting defacements and defacers?
-0 = No, 1 = Yes [Default].
+False = No, True = Yes [Default].

 ####"files" (Category)
 File handling configuration.